How do I register for a course?

 - Transcripts cannot be faxed; this will make them unofficial as the school seal will not show.

-- Transcripts can take up to two weeks or longer to prepare, depending on the research involved and current volume in the office of Strategic Enrolment Services.
+- Transcripts can take up to two weeks or longer to prepare, depending on the research involved and current volume in the Office of the Registrar.

 - Transcript requests are not accepted over the phone.